Charlie Davey (footballer)

-Charlie Davey (11 May 1908 – 14 August 1991) was an Australian rules footballer who played in the Victorian Football League (VFL).
+Charles Aden Lawrence Davey (11 May 1908 – 14 August 1991) was an Australian rules footballer who played in the Victorian Football League (VFL).

 Recruited from the Chelsea Football Club, Davey made his debut for the Carlton Football Club in Round 18 of the 1927 season.

 In his first VFL match, against St Kilda, on 10 September 1927, playing at centre half-forward, he kicked six goals.